 Graduated Harvard Medical School Class of 2004

-Dr. Washington is Associate Clinical Professor at UC San Diego School of Medicine in the Department of Reproductive Medicine.
-Dr. Washington also works as an abortion provider at Planned Parenthood and was formerly Medical Director and Chief Medical Officer of Planned Parenthood of the Pacific Southwest.
+Dr. Washington is an associate clinical professor at the UC San Diego School of Medicine in the Department of Reproductive Medicine.
+Dr. Washington also works as an abortion provider at Planned Parenthood and was formerly the Medical Director and Chief Medical Officer of Planned Parenthood of the Pacific Southwest.
 She graduated from Harvard Medical School in 2004.

 “I had a lot of difficulty assimilating into the United States, mostly because the way that people conceive and conceptualize race really informs all of society, and I just wasn’t really ready for that.
 So I had a pretty tough time in university understanding how race just could permeate everything, everything that you do, and I felt a lot of pressure on campus to conform.” (time)